JoanPuig/PyFIT/README.md

 * The low lever layer will read the bytes, into a File object (see [example_decode_fit_file.py](examples/example_decode_fit_file.py))
 * In order to help give meaning to the data, Garmin provides the Profiles.xlsx file, which explains the messages (see [example_profile_from_sdk_zip.py](examples/example_profile_from_sdk_zip.py) or [example_profile_from_xlsx.py](examples/example_profile_from_xlsx.py))
 * A code generator is used to generate classes for each one of this message types [example_generate_code.py](examples/example_generate_code.py)
+* The next layer translates those low level Records in the File object into Message objects: [example_decode_fit_messages.py](examples/example_decode_fit_messages.py).
+Messages can be understood by humas, much better than records can, but are still fairly low level
+* The most user friendly way to analize the data is by using Activity objects.
+This data is ready to be used as a Pandas dataframe.
+For an example: [example_decode_fit_activity.py](examples/example_decode_fit_activity.py)

 ### Device support ###